Monitor Stream

 }

-All last_checked timestamps are using timezone parameter configurable per camera.
+All last_checked timestamps use the timezone parameter configured for each camera.

 File processing